 Nathalie has focused her practice on complex commercial litigation, including class actions in multidistrict litigation proceedings (“MDL”).
 Her experience includes drafting appellate briefs and trial memoranda in federal and state courts in a diverse array of cases ranging from federal securities, aviation, personal injury and wrongful death, ERISA, and family law.
 Nathalie also participated in a federal trial team as well as attended depositions, hearings, and client meetings.

 In her role as a Staff Attorney, Nathalie’s most recent work involves assisting Plaintiffs’ Chair Lead Counsel overseeing both economic loss class actions and personal injury class actions in In Re: Takata Airbags Product Liability Litigation, MDL No. 2599.
-Nathalie has overseen the electronic discovery and document management of approximately two million documents produced in a variety of formats and in five different languages by nine different defendants.
+Nathalie has overseen the electronic discovery and document management of over six million documents produced in a variety of formats and over a half dozen different languages by thirteen different defendants.
 Nathalie’s work included developing advanced document coding methodologies and providing continuous document review training to dozens of attorneys nationwide.
 The Takata MDL involves the largest and most complex automotive recall in United States history.

 Nathalie is bilingual in English and Spanish, and she is fluent in French.